zwhitchcox/narkjs/README.md

 Made for my personal use and the websites I design.

-For documentation, please see the wiki
+For documentation, please see the [wiki](/zwhitchcox/narkjs/wiki).
+Still need help?
+[Open an issue](/zwhitchcox/narkjs/issues).
+Newbies welcome!

 #### Key technologies: